wavefrontHQ/wavefront-jersey-sdk-java/README.md

 # Wavefront Jersey SDK

-This SDK provides support for reporting out of the box metrics and histograms from your Jersey based microservices application.
+This SDK provides support for reporting out of the box metrics, histograms and traces from your Jersey based microservices application.
 That data is reported to Wavefront via proxy or direct ingestion.
 That data will help you understand how your application is performing in production.

 ## Usage
 If you are using Maven, add following maven dependency to your pom.xml